SySS-Research/netns.sh/readme.md

 Network namespaces are not persistent across reboots.
-However, it may not always be convenient to reboot the system in order to free the respective network interface.
+However, it may not always be convenient to reboot the system in order to free the respective network interfaces.
+As mentioned in section [Setup](#setup) above, interfaces can be removed from an existing namespace.
-Fortunately, `netns.sh` provides an easy way to destroy and clean up a namespace.
+Furthermore, it is possible to destroy and clean up a namespace, freeing all interfaces at once.
 To delete the default namespace:
 ```sh
 netns.sh stop
 ```
 As usual, a name can/must be given to remove a namespace other than the default one.
 No usage example is provided here.

-When the `stop` command is invoked, the network interface within the namespace is brought down and then removed from the namespace.
+When the `stop` command is invoked, the network interfaces within the namespace are brought down and then removed from the namespace.
 Finally, the namespace is deleted and the namespace-specific `resolv.conf` file is deleted.
 Note that this file remains if the system is shut down without invoking the